Prions Undetectable, Unstoppable

 People also extract the pituitary gland from cadavers to use the growth hormone found within.
 People have contracted fatal cases of prion disease from this practice, including a case in May 2012.
 Before accepting any hormone, ask about its source.

 Blood and saliva are infectious.
-Therefore, dental and oral surgery settings have the same challenge, but these industries often have ignored those risks.
+Therefore, dental and oral surgery settings have the same challenge, but these industries often have ignored prion risks.

 In 2012, British scientists were surprised at the high rate of prion disease transmission after studying first “whether oral tissues could become infectious following dietary exposure to BSE.
 Secondly, would a CJD-contaminated dental instrument be able to transmit disease to another patient.”